alexiscyber14/REACT-BOOK-STORE/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## KEY FEATURES
-- Perform math operations in the app
+- Add books to the list
+- Remove and edit a book
+- Track reading progress

+## FUTURE FEATURES
-- Discover math quotes in the app
+- Added items stay in the browser
--
+- Use API to store input data
+- Delete items from API server Side

 ## ⭐️ Show your support <a name="support"></a>